 Where does this all end?

-You heard the attorney general barr.
+You heard the Attorney General Barr.

 How do you interpret his remarks?

-Because to me, he basically is saying and confirming everything we knew, premeditated fraud on a FISA court to illegally spy.
+Because to me, he basically is saying and confirming everything we knew.

-Well, first take away the civil liberties constitutional rights of Carter Page and spy on a presidential candidate, knowing it's unverifiable, knowing it's political, knowing Hillary paid for it, and then the last two, it even gets worse because they talked to Steele's subsource that said, Yeah, I never told them any of this.
+Well, first, take away the civil liberties, constitutional rights of Carter Page and spy on a presidential candidate, knowing it's unverifiable, knowing it's political, knowing Hillary paid for it.

-And yet they used it as the bulk of information to quote the Nunes Grassley Graham memos uh saying that it was the bulk of information, and we now know from the new testimony that in fact Andrew McCabe did say without the dossier, you didn't get the FISA application.
+And we now know from the new testimony that, in fact, Andrew McCabe did say without the dossier, you didn't get the FISA application.

 Right.

-No dossier, no Pfizer.
+No dossier, no FISA.

 He's talking about the sweep of the investigation, the different people who were involved and what they did.

-I I think it's absolutely uh it's enormous.
+I think it's absolutely enormous.

 These are all Obama officials.

-You don't you won't have a country left.
+Won't have a country left.

 Stay right there.

-All right, so based on these little crumbs that Attorney General Barr is leaving for everybody to interpret, where do you see this investigation headed?
+So, based on these little crumbs that Attorney General Barr is leaving for everybody to interpret, where do you see this investigation headed?

 I think it's a slam dunk on the unverifiable dossier.